presidential-innovation-fellows/apps-gov/README.md

 ## Editing your product

 All products are listed in `JSON` format.
 Updates can be made and submitted via a pull request, which will be reviewed by the Apps.Gov team.
+The link to where all products are at https://github.com/presidential-innovation-fellows/apps-gov/tree/master/_data/products

 ### Contracts